 to provide intra-county communications support.

-The link is capable of connecting the Cosi repeater to the Neilton, Minot or Olympia sites, to enhance communications within Grays Harbor County.
-This repeater is directly accessible from the Grays Harbor EOC in Montesano.
+The link station is capable of connecting the Cosi repeater to the Neilton, Minot or Olympia sites, to enhance communications within Grays Harbor County.
+This repeater is easily accessible from the Grays Harbor EOC in Montesano.